Nothing may already have a new sub-brand in works called 'Particles by XO'

 As of now, there’s only this much that we know about the earbuds.
 But since the design has been leaked, we may hear more about the earbuds soon.

-Nothing recently launches its Ear (Stick) TWS earbuds.
-It also offers a unique design.
-It has a lipstick-like casing, which is meant to make them easier to fit into the pocket.
+Nothing recently launched its Ear (Stick) TWS earbuds which also offer a unique design.
+The earbuds have a lipstick-like casing, which is meant to make them easier to fit into the pocket.